- Will I have to share a room?

 Are there any costs not included in the residence fee?

 There will be some activities that are not covered by the residence fee.
 These include daily lunches, optional weeknight cultural events and optional weekend trips.
 These special activities and trips are fully optional.
+Living in residence does not require participation in any activity with an additional costs.
 Additional information will be included in the pre-program package.

 Transportation to and from the residence at the beginning and end of the week is also the responsibility of the student.